 Ordinary Chondrite H5, Witnessed fall in Ostroleka, Poland, 1868

 Pultusk, Poland was the site of the final Season Three episode of Meteorite Men.
 Geoff and Steve investigated the fall zone of the historic 1868 meteorite shower, which was one of the largest in in recorded history.
-By special arrangement with our professional colleagues in Poland, we acquired an outstanding and recently-found Pultusk stone which, when prepared in the lab, produced some of the finest chondrite slices we have ever seen.
+By special arrangement with our professional colleagues in Poland, we acquired an outstanding and recently-found Pultusk stone which, when prepared in the lab, produced some fine chondrite slices.
 These excellent specimens display abundant nickel-iron flakes, superb brecciation, and remarkable shock veins.
 Pultusk fell in the winter of 1868 over snow-covered fields in Poland.
 The black rocks were easy to see, and almost all known specimens were picked up shortly after the fall.
 Most of those went to old museum collections, and Pultusk is almost never available on the commercial market.
 It is a must for the collector of historic meteorites and witnessed falls.
 We have just one slice remaining in inventory.